raspberrypilearning/create-your-own-world/en/step_11.md

 --- /task ---

 --- task ---
+Test out your game to check whether you can collect the `key` sprite and add it to your inventory.
+--- /task ---

+--- task ---
-Now let's add the locked door.
+Now add the locked door.
 Right-click on the `door-blue` sprite and select **show**, then position the sprite across the gap in the two walls.

 ![screenshot](images/world-door.png)
 --- /task ---